 Aqueous Shunts (Ahmed or Baerveldt)

-The Ahmed Glaucoma Valve contains a type of valve that helps to prevent very low eye pressure during the first few weeks after surgery.
+The Ahmed Glaucoma Valve contains a valve that helps to prevent very low eye pressure during the first few weeks after surgery.

-Because the Baerveldt implant does not have a valve it must be blocked with a stitch that is either tied around the outside of the silicone tube (external ligature), or threaded through the inside of the tube (occluding suture) at the time of surgery.
+Because the Baerveldt implant does not have a valve, it’s blocked with a stitch that’s tied around the outside of the silicone tube (external ligature), or threaded through the inside of the tube (occluding suture) at the time of surgery.
 The purpose of the suture is to prevent the shunt from draining excessively in the first few weeks after surgery and causing the eye pressure to be too low.
-It takes around 4 weeks for the eye to form enough capsule around the plate to avoid low pressure.
+It takes around 4 weeks for the eye to form enough of a capsule around the plate to avoid low pressure.
 The suture generally dissolves around 6 weeks.